 Damien had a finger pointed in the priest’s face.
-“It’s not right, not by all the laws of the twelve godfaces and kings and Assembly wings,” he blazed.
+“It’s not right, not by all the laws of this kingdom,” he blazed.
 “To take a horse like that, on the day she must be put to death for pagan witchcraft.”
 His hilt was luring his hand.
 “We’ll find him first, and then—“

 “Kill him?
 And compound the tragedy?”
 The old priest had a reproachful look.

 “Tragedy?”
 Damien scoffed.
 “Who would miss him, truly?
 His misery is his own fault, priest.”

 Uther softened.
 “No. I meant your horse, sir—all this foul business our liege has sent us on.”
 He touched the knight on his shoulder.
 “You and I may not be friends in faith, but I’ll beg you like one not to do something . . . ill advised.”

 He twisted around for a grim look at the sprawl of sunlit swordwood that glistened like crystal and didn’t seem to reach an end.
 “I’ll do nothing.
 I have a wife and daughter to think on.
 We’ll do this damn vile thing, and be done, and drink to forget it tonight.”